-Our current funding with EHSCP is in place until 31 March 2022.
+Our current funding with EHSCP is in place until 31 March 2023.
+We are currently engaged with EHSCP as they tender the services provided by CRE as required by Public Policy.

-In November 2020 the Board met to review the current strategy and set the direction for the future.
-Already agreed for launch once the pandemic permitted was the Draught-Proofing Service and the Independent Living Adviser Service.
+In May 2022 the Board met to review the current strategy and set the direction for the future.